pauraurell/Game-Dev/README.md

 ## The Legend of The Boy

 2d Platformer made using the SDL (-https://www.libsdl.org/) and pugi libraries done by Pol Galán and Pau Raurell for Videogame Development subject.
-In this version, the player can move in left and right directions, jump, and do a dash.
+In this version, the player can move in left and right directions, jump, and do a dash and attack enemies.

 The maps have been done with Tiled.